 Research at Weston Observatory

-- Earthquake/Geotechnical Engineering — Weston Observatory is developing a research program in geotechnical engineering, particularly in problems related to non-linear soil behavior in earthquake shaking.
+- Earthquake/Geotechnical Engineering — Weston Observatory scientist conduct research in geotechnical engineering, particularly in problems related to non-linear soil behavior in earthquake shaking.

 - Engineering/Environmental Geophysics — Shallow geophysical investigations are carried out by the faculty and students at Weston Observatory.
-Today, this research is focusing increasingly on environmental problems.
+This research is focusing increasingly on environmental problems.

 - Regional Geology — Geologists at Weston Observatory map and analyze the regional geology of the Appalachians.
 They study the structure, geochemistry, paleontology, and evolution of eastern North America.